-In Dispensationalism, the last week is the last seven years before Christ returns.
-However, the Poetic Pattern and the repetition of words indicate that the desolations in verse 27 are the same as the destruction of Jerusalem in verse 26.
-This happened in AD 70.
-The last week, described earlier in verse 27, must, therefore, be prior to AD 70.
-To propel the last seven years into the distant future defeats the purpose of the 483 years and converts this prophecy about Christ into a prophecy about the Antichrist.
+EXCERPT: In Dispensationalism, the last week of Daniel 9:27 is the last seven years before Christ returns.
+However, the Poetic Pattern and the repetition of words identify the desolations in verse 27 as the destruction of Jerusalem in AD 70.
+Therefore, the last week must be before AD 70.

-“Therefore when you see the ABOMINATION OF DESOLATION which was spoken of through Daniel the prophet, standing in the holy place (let the reader understand) …” (Mat.
-24:15)
+“Therefore when you see the ABOMINATION OF DESOLATION which was spoken of through Daniel the prophet, standing in the holy place (let the reader understand) …” (Matt 24:15)

 Here Jesus by name refers to Daniel and to the “abomination of desolation”.
 This phrase is used a number of times in Daniel.
 This phrase is not used in Daniel 9 in that format, but the last part of verse 27 does refer to desolation and abominations:

 “and on the wing of abominations will come one who makes desolate, even until a complete destruction, one that is decreed, is poured out on the one who makes desolate” (NASB)

 An abomination is some grave sin.
 “Desolation” means ‘destruction’.

 (1) That our Lord in Matthew 24:15 placed the “abomination of desolation” at ‘the end,’ just before His second coming in glory (Matt 24:15, 21, 29, 30).